barnwalp/Notes/python_syntax.md

     print(pos_only, standard, kwd_only)
 ```
 - lambda expressions: lambda functions are single expression that can reference variables
-from the containing scope. this function returns sum: `lambda a, b: a+b.
+from the containing scope. this function returns sum: `lambda a, b: a+b``.
 ```python
 func = lambda a: a + 1
 func(0)			# returns 1